-When using the straighten tool, find something in the photo that should be vertically or horizontally straight.
+When using this tool, find something in the photo that should be vertically or horizontally straight.
 In this image, it is the horizontal line that is not straight.

-Once cropping is done for Windows, click on ENTER, and for Mac, click on RETURN.
+Once cropping is done for Windows, click on ENTER; for Mac, click RETURN.

 And you have accomplished straightening the photo by applying the Crop Tool.